 TO MAKE THE BUTTERCREAM:

 Simply beat the butter in the bowl of an electric mixer (or using a hand-mixer) on medium-high speed, until smooth and pale.
 Add in the powdered sugar, maple syrup, vanilla, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
-NOTE: Add more milk (1 Tbsp at a time if too thick) or powdered sugar (for more thickness).
+NOTE: Add more milk (1 tablespoon at a time if too thick) or powdered sugar (for more thickness).

 Using a metal or rubber spatula, top cooled cake with buttercream frosting and evenly spread over the top until fully coated and smooth.
 Top with a few sprinkles of oats, if desired.
 Wallah!